 I decided to start with a couple of easy, but very pretty, techniques to wrap undrilled stones.

-I found two different ways to wrap them - the traditionalist approach that uses hardware store wire (actually - any wire you use for jewelry making, it doesn't have to come from the hardware store!) and basic wire wrapping tools, or the component approach combining a really pretty pre-made component with your stone and a little wire.
+I came up with two different ways to wrap them - the traditionalist approach that uses hardware store wire (actually - any wire you use for jewelry making, it doesn't have to come from the hardware store!) and basic wire wrapping tools, or the component approach combining a really pretty pre-made component with your stone and a little wire.

 This is the traditional wire wrap approach to making a pendant from an undrilled stone.
 It uses 24g copper wire for the wraps.

 Select a stone to wrap and cut two pieces of 24 gauge wire about 6 inches long.
 Note that the exact size will depend on the size of your stone.
 Cross the wires in the center and twist them together.
 These wires will align along the side of the stone, so make sure it is at least half the length of the stone.

 Hold the section you just wrapped on the side of the stone.
 Decide which side of the stone will be the top and which will be the bottom.
 Take the two loose wires and wrap one wire around the front and one around the back of the stone.
 These wires are going to be used to form a basket that the stone will be secured in.

 When you are satisfied with the placement of the wire, secure the size by twisting the two wires together.